Oktaliem/testdatabuilderfortesting/README.md

 # Sample of Test Data Builder In Java

 ## Features
-Simple utilities/libraries to prepare test data on the fly for Automated API Testing and End to End (Selenium) Testing
+Simple utilities/libraries to prepare test data on the fly for Automated API Testing and End to End (Selenium/Appium) Testing

 - Date And Time Builder
 - Excel Builder